Storm Chase Details

 Departure for Texas

-Lindsey, Kenzie and I departed about 11:30 and headed down I-40 westbound into Texas, seeing multiple chasers in almost a conga line.
-Many cops as we just got into Texas, where we topped off the tank and headed further west towards the dryline which was approaching Amarillo.
+Lindsey, Kenzie and I departed about 11:30 and headed down I-40 westbound into Texas.
+We saw many chasers on I-40 and many cops as we got into Texas.
+The dryline was approaching Amarillo, so we continued west on 40.

-There was a storm to our west southwest of Groom which looked OK at first, but it really struggled to take shape and become intense.
-It would later go on to produce tornadoes, but we wouldn’t stick with that.
-We stopped at DQ in Groom and got something to eat before finally heading down to the Caprock canyon after the storm coming out of Tulia.
+There was a storm to the west/southwest of Groom which looked decent at first, but it really struggled to take off and intensify.
+That storm would later produce tornadoes, but we didn’t stick with it.
+We stopped at Dairy Queen in Groom and grabbed something to eat.
+As we concluded a late lunch, a storm had formed along the dryline near Tulia and was heading our way

 Storm Time